These eye-catching flyer designs show print isn't dead

 These flyers, created by Studio Bureau for the ceramics department at the Bern School of Design, Switzerland, are the gift that keeps on giving.
 Publicising a graduation exhibition themed around the German word 'Verzogen', meaning twisted, the eye-catching flyer was designed to be turned and twisted into the exhibition poster.

-These flyers are for Panama Plus, which is a subculture festival of art, music, creative performance and writing.
+Panama Plus is a subculture festival of art, music, creative performance and writing, and these flyer designs perfectly embody that spirit.
 Munich-based design bureau Moby Digg, working in collaboration with ZOO, took the vibrancy of the festival as inspiration to create this vivid, colourful artwork.
 Each piece of material for the show features a circle filled with a different brightly coloured gradient, which is then fed through a glitch generator.
 The result is a beautiful, eye-catching series of visuals.

-To promote Manage Your Day-to-Day, a 99U book suggesting the way that we work needs to change, Matias Corea, Raewyn Brandon and Jocelyn K. Glei created this fold-out flyer/poster.
-"The idea was to create a print piece that would give people a succinct overview of the book, while also giving them something with lasting value," says Brandon.
+To promote Manage Your Day-to-Day – a 99U book suggesting that the way we work needs to change – Matias Corea, Raewyn Brandon and Jocelyn K. Glei created this fold-out flyer/poster.
+"The idea was to create a print piece that would give people a succinct overview of the book, while also giving them something with lasting value," says Matias.

 "Thus, the piece folds out to create an active experience of learning about the book; then, when it's fully unfolded, the piece works as a motivational quote poster that you can tack up over your desk."